Cell Culture Quality Control

 Cell QC — Ensures Cell Health and Optimal Setup

 The HoloMonitor® Cell Quality Control assay can be used to ensure that the cell count and/or confluence is appropriate at start of an experiment.
-It can also be used as a tool to detect undesired changes in your cell culture as compared to previous experiment(s).
-We recommend that the QC is performed regularly on cells growing in log phase.
+The cell quality control assay can also be used as a tool to detect undesired changes in your cell culture as compared to previous experiment(s).
+We recommend that the cell QC is performed regularly on cells growing in log phase.

 The assay automatically presents cell count and confluence, as well as basic morphology of adherent cells.